Wingstop Cajun Fried Corn

 • Preheat the oil to the cooking temperature.

-Season Corn Cobs – Brush each corn cob with melted butter (vegan/non-vegan).
-Then move them into a bowl and add cajun seasoning on top.
-Use hands to coat the seasoning evenly over each corn cob.
+Brush each corn cob with melted butter (vegan/non-vegan).
+Then, place the corn in a bowl and generously sprinkle the Cajun seasoning over the corn.
+Use your hands to coat the seasoning evenly on all sides of the corn.

 season the corn on the cobs with cajun seasoning